 Side Effects of a Juice Cleanse

-- Energy Levels – With fewer calories, as well as less protein and fat, you will likely notice a lack of energy over the course of the day, partially caused by underlying hunger.
+With fewer calories, as well as less protein and fat, you will likely notice a lack of energy over the day, partially caused by underlying hunger.

-- Immune System – People seem to forget that protein is a key part of developing cells for the immune system.
-Without any protein intake over the course of 3-4 days, it is likely that your immune health will be compromised, and an illness or infection during/after a juice cleanse is not uncommon.
+People seem to forget that protein is a key part of developing cells for the immune system.
+Without any protein intake for 3-4 days, your immune health will likely be compromised, and an illness or infection during/after a juice cleanse is not uncommon.

-- Indigestion – People often complain about indigestion, nausea, stomach cramps and discomfort, as the body is no longer being told to produce digestive enzymes.
+People often complain about indigestion, nausea, stomach cramps, and discomfort, as the body is no longer being told to produce digestive enzymes.
 Without dietary fiber and more complex elements of your diet, normal gastric juice levels drop, which can cause some confusion and pain in the gut.

 Having a cloudy head and not feeling completely energized is common on a juice cleanse, as the body requires time to adjust.
-This can cause cognitive confusion, exhaustion or difficulty with memory or retention.
+This can cause cognitive confusion, exhaustion, or difficulty with memory or retention.

-- Depression – Periods of sadness or irritability are common during a juice cleanse, as your hormonal levels may begin to fall out of balance, due to the severely restricted diet.
+Periods of sadness or irritability are common during a juice cleanse diet, as your hormonal levels may begin to fall out of balance, due to the severely restricted diet.

 Without protein and an excess of good nutrients or calories, your muscles don’t have resources to develop, so you may feel weakness in your arms and legs, particularly if you try to exercise during the cleanse.